The goal is to make the world a better place - but everything starts with curiosity

 treasure chest - that systems and data.

-and track suspicious activity.
+and watch for suspicious activity.

 like sitting on the defense team.